Cambridge-ICCS/FTorch/pages/troubleshooting.md

 ### How do I compile an int64 version of `ftorch` for large tensors?

-If your code uses large tensors (where large means more elements, in at least 1 dimension, than the maximum size of a 32-bit integer (2,147,483,647)) you may need to compile `ftorch` with 64-bit integers.
+Currently FTorch represents the number of elements in an array dimension using 32-bit integers.
+For most users this will be more than enough, but if your code uses large tensors (where large means more than 2,147,483,647 elements in any one dimension (the maximum value of a 32-bit integer)), you may you may need to compile `ftorch` with 64-bit integers.
 If you do not, you may receive a compile time error like the following:
 ```